Using ManifoldJS to create extension AppX packages

 Before getting started, you will still need to read up on the following articles:

-Submitting a Microsoft Edge extension to the Windows Store is currently a restricted capability.
+Submitting a Microsoft Edge extension to the Microsoft Store is currently a restricted capability.
 Once you've created, packaged and tested your extension, please submit a request on our extension submission form.

 Installing Node.js and ManifoldJS